Nonrelativistic Functional Properties in Collinear Antiferromagnets Based on Multipole Representation Theory

-From the result in Table~\ref{Parities}, one finds that, among orbital multipoles, only the electric and electric toroidal types with $\mathcal{T}=+1$ can be active, whereas, among spin multipoles, the electric and electric toroidal types with $\mathcal{T}=-1$ can be active.
+From the result in Table~\ref{Parities}, one finds that, among orbital multipoles, only the electric and electric toroidal types with $\mathcal{T}=+1$ can be active, whereas, among spin multipoles, the electric and electric toroidal types with $\mathcal{T}=-1$ can be active, since electric and electric toroidal multipoles are always even under $[\theta 2_{\perp\bm{n}} \,\|\, E]$ in collinear SPGs.
+This difference in the time-reversal parity $\mathcal{T}$ between orbital and spin multipoles originates from their different transformation properties under the operation $[\theta 2_{\perp\bm{n}} \,\|\, E]$.
+For orbital multipoles, which do not carry spin degrees of freedom, this operation effectively reduces to the time-reversal operation $[\theta \,\|\, E]$, allowing only $\mathcal{T}=+1$ components, whereas spin multipoles are constructed as $X^{\rm (s)} = \sigma_z X^{\rm (o)}$, where $\sigma_z$ is odd under time reversal but even under $[\theta 2_{\perp\bm{n}} \,\|\, E]$, thereby permitting $\mathcal{T}=-1$ components.
 In contrast, magnetic and magnetic toroidal multipoles do not appear as active multipoles in collinear SPGs because their parities under the operation $[\theta 2_{\perp\bm{n}} \,\|\, E]$ are always $-1$.
-This indicates that orbital quantities, such as orbital currents, cannot be activated without SOC in collinear SPGs, consistent with the \lq\lq orbital time-reversal symmetry" described in Ref.~\citen{Watanabe2024}.
+This indicates that orbital quantities represented by $M_{lm}^{\rm (o)}$ and $T_{lm}^{\rm (o)}$, such as orbital magnetization, cannot be activated without SOC in collinear magnetic systems, consistent with the \lq\lq orbital time-reversal symmetry" described in Ref.~\citen{Watanabe2024}.
 These results hold for all collinear SPGs.